 9.6 Measurement capacity

-The impact of the beamforming on the amount of parallel measurements supported by the UE should be further studied.
+The impact of the beamforming on the amount of parallel measurements supported by the NR UE should be further studied.

 10 Testability

 10.1 RRM requirements testability

 10.1.1 General

 Testability aspects of both gNB and UE have been considered.
 Unless otherwise indicated below, device under test (DUT) could refer to either gNB or UE nodes.
 The exact list of RRM tests for UE and gNB can only be determined once the core requirements are settled.